Complete spectrum of the Robin eigenvalue problem on the ball: Spectrum of Robin problem in one dimension

 or the equivalent form

 Meanwhile, for $\mu\leq0$, they also obtained that

 and

 By analyzing the asymptotic behavior of $\alpha$ with respect to $\mu$, they obtained a rough image of the eigenvalue $\mu$ with respect to the parameter $\alpha$.

-We here further analyze these relationships to obtain the exact values of eigenvalues, the number of negative eigenvalues, and the specific expressions of the eigenfunctions. \\ \\ \textbf{Proposition 2.1.} \emph{For problem (\ref{eigenvalue problem3}) with $\Omega=B$, there exists a unique sequence of positive eigenvalues $\mu_m$ for $m\in \mathbb{N}$ which has the following properties:}
+We pursue a more complete understanding by deriving their exact values, determining the number of negative eigenvalues, and obtaining the explicit expressions of the eigenfunctions. \\ \\ \textbf{Proposition 2.1.} \emph{For problem (\ref{eigenvalue problem3}) with $\Omega=(0,1)$, there exists a unique sequence of positive eigenvalues $\mu_m$ for $m\in \mathbb{N}$ which has the following properties:}

 (a) \emph{$\mu_1>0$ when $\alpha>0$, $\mu_1=0$ for $\alpha=0$, $\mu_1<0$ and $\mu_2>0$ when $\alpha\in(-2,0)$, $\mu_1<0$ and $\mu_2=0$ for $\alpha=-2$, $\mu_2<0$ and $\mu_3>0$ when $\alpha<-2$.
 Moreover, one has that $(m-1)^2\pi^2<\mu_m<m^2\pi^2$ with $m\geq1$ for $\alpha>0$, $\mu_m=(m-1)^2\pi^2$ with $m\geq1$ for $\alpha=0$, $(m-2)^2\pi^2<\mu_m<(m-1)^2\pi^2$ with $m\geq2$ for $\alpha\in(-2,0)$ and $(m-2)^2\pi^2<\mu_m<(m-1)^2\pi^2$ with $m\geq3$ for $\alpha\leq-2$};